lqhuang/typed-settings/docs/why.rst

   - Config files are allowed to contain settings for multiple apps (like ``pyproject.toml``)

   - Paths to config files have to be explicitly named.
-    There are no implicit defauls search paths.
+    There are no implicit default search paths.

   - Additional paths for config files can be specified via an environment variable.
     As in ``PATH``, multiple paths are separated by a ``:``.